Tox-Archive/Tox-STS/STS.md

 Tox allows for group messaging, where users may join a specified Tox ID and will be able to communicate in one "room".
 These are to be referred to as **Groupchats**.
 Clients will have a lot of leeway when it comes to the implementation of Groupchats, as each will offer a unique approach to it.
 However, they are a basic necessity and are required to be implemented, whatever the approach may be.

 ###Multimedia messaging
 A/V support is mandatory in all clients unless the platform does not support it.
 (EX: video support isn't neccessary for CLI clients.)
-Delays must be acceptable.
-Clients that have trouble keeping audio and video in perfect sync with each other or that add unacceptable delays to audio or video are not acceptable.
+Developers should strive to reduce delay as much as possible.
+Clients that have trouble keeping audio and video in perfect sync with each other or that add unacceptable latency to audio or video are not acceptable.

 ###Emoticons
 While toxcore supports Unicode, user support varies.